stronnag/IORCalc/docs/README.md

 ## Bug Reports

 If `iorcalc` fails to calculate a rating, or calculates an incorrect rating, please raise an issue on the Github issue tracker.
 If you have an original IOR certificate for the yacht, a scan of that would help resolve any issues.
 Please also supply the `iorcalc` JSON data file.

+## IOR Rule Book

+Unfortunately, there appears to be no official IOR "Red Book" online.
+The following unofficial sources have been found:

+* [Scan of January 1992 version](http://www.acmenovelties.net/sailing/ior_rule/).
+Unfortunately this is incomplete and is a rather low quality scan.
+In particular, some of the more interesting Section 3 pages are missing.
+* [PDF rendered Nov.1987 version](https://libgen.is/book/index.php?md5=BE960775D0DA5846E15D84D8282EDA7F) and [mirror](https://3lib.net/md5/BE960775D0DA5846E15D84D8282EDA7F).
+Seems complete.
+It appears to have been regenerated from a scanned document with cross-references added between rule symbols and sections.
+A nice IOR research tool.

 ## Author, Licence